Watching pets sleep is one of the great joys in life, and the positions they take tells you a lot about their state of mind.

-1. Curled ball
+1. Curled Ball

-This sleeping position harks all the way back to dog’s first ancestors who slept in sandy deserts.
-It is a dog’s natural, hard-wired instinct to dig a hole in sand and curl up in it.
+This sleeping position harks all the way back to the dog’s first ancestors who slept in sandy deserts.
+It is a dog’s natural, hard-wired instinct to dig a hole in the sand and curl up in it.
 This keeps it warm, out of the drafts, and protects vital organs from attack.

 So when you see your dog digging and scratching on a hard surface, then turning round and round before finally curling up for a nap, look closely: that’s Doggy Eve and Adam speaking through the passage of time.

-2. Side sleeper
+2. Side Sleeper

 The curled ball sleeping position eventually moves onto the side sleeper, the default dog sleeping position if its not too cold or windy.

 It takes muscles (and energy) to stay in the curled ball position, so the more relaxed the dog, the more likely it will uncurl into the side sleeper.
 Watch as your doggy stretches out on its side – there’s no greater sign of comfort.